Julian Barnes: Beginnings: 1980–1989

+Middle years: 1990s–2000s

-During the 1990s, Barnes wrote several additional novels and works of journalism.
-In 1991, he published Talking It Over, about a contemporary love triangle, in which the three characters take turns to talk to the reader, reflecting on common events.
-This was followed by a sequel published in 2000 called Love, etc, which revisited the characters ten years on.
-Barnes's novel The Porcupine (1992) again deals with a historical theme as it depicts the trial of Stoyo Petkanov, the former leader of a collapsed Communist country in Eastern Europe, as he stands trial for crimes against his country.
-England, England (1998) is a humorous novel that explores the idea of national identity as the entrepreneur Sir Jack Pitman creates a theme park on the Isle of Wight that resembles some of the tourist spots of England.
-Barnes is a keen Francophile, and his 1996 book, Cross Channel, is a collection of 10 stories charting Britain's relationship with France.
-He also returned to the topic of France in Something to Declare, a collection of essays on French subjects.
+In 1991, Barnes published Talking It Over, a novel about a contemporary love triangle, in which the three characters take turns to talk to the reader, reflecting on common events.
+A sequel – Love, etc – revisited the characters ten years on; this was published in 2000.
+Between the two there was The Porcupine – a novel published in 1992 – which again deals with a historical theme, this time depicting the trial of Stoyo Petkanov – the former leader of a collapsed Communist country in Eastern Europe – as he stands trial for crimes against his country.
+The 1998 humorous novel England, England explores the idea of national identity through the entrepreneur Sir Jack Pitman's decision to create a theme park on the Isle of Wight that resembles some of England's tourist spots.
+It contained a reference to the UK leaving the European Union, which Barnes was asked about after Brexit.
+Barnes – a keen Francophile – also published Cross Channel, a collection of 10 stories charting Britain's relationship with France.
+He would return to the topic of France in Something to Declare, a collection of essays on French subjects published in 2002.

 In 2003, Barnes undertook a rare acting role as the voice of Georges Simenon in a BBC Radio 4 series of adaptations of Inspector Maigret stories.
-Arthur & George (2005), a fictional account of a true crime that was investigated by Sir Arthur Conan Doyle, launched Barnes's career into the more popular mainstream.
-It was the first of his novels to be featured on The New York Times bestsellers list for Hardback Fiction.
+Arthur & George (2005) – a fictional account of a true crime that was investigated by Sir Arthur Conan Doyle – made the 2007 Dublin Literary Award shortlist.

+Later years: 2011–present

-Barnes's 11th novel, The Sense of an Ending, published by Jonathan Cape, was released on 4 August 2011.
-In October of that year, the book was awarded the Man Booker Prize.
-The judges took 31 minutes to decide the winner and head judge, Stella Rimington, said that The Sense of an Ending was a "beautifully written book" and the panel thought it "spoke to humankind in the 21st Century."
-The Sense of an Ending also won the Europese Literatuurprijs and was on the New York Times Bestseller list for several weeks.
+Barnes's 11th novel, The Sense of an Ending, was published by Jonathan Cape on 4 August 2011.
+In October of that year, it was awarded the Booker Prize.
+The judges took 31 minutes to come to their decision, with head judge Stella Rimington saying it was a "beautifully written book" and that the panel thought it "spoke to humankind in the 21st Century."
+Though Barnes was present at the ceremony, he had stayed away from publicity surrounding the prize, which The Daily Telegraph attributed to his previous comment that "The only sensible attitude to the Booker is to treat it as posh bingo.
+It drives publishers mad with hope, booksellers mad with greed, judges mad with power, winners mad with pride, and losers (the unsuccessful short-listees plus every other novelist in the country) mad with envy and disappointment".
+Barnes's "posh bingo" remark dates from 1987, but was still remembered decades afterwards.
+The Sense of an Ending also won the 2012 Europese Literatuurprijs and was on the 2011 Costa Book Awards shortlist.